showheroes/tslint-viralize/README.md

   install-peerdeps --dev tslint-viralize
   ```

+2. Add `"rulesDirectory": ["node_modules/tslint-microsoft-contrib"]` to your tslint.json.

-2. Add `"extends": "tslint-viralize"` to your tslint.json.
+3. Add `"extends": "tslint-viralize"` to your tslint.json.

 Some of the rules require type information.
 So in order to provide as much value as possible run TSLint with [type-checker](https://palantir.github.io/tslint/usage/type-checking/)